 Mt Umunhum Trail Run

-Welcome to the inaugural Mt Umunhum Trail Run.
+Welcome to the 2nd annual Mt Umunhum Trail Run.
 If you grew up in the south bay area of Northern California, then you probably often stared at the 8-story block of cement known as the Almaden Air Force Station.
 Just recently, the Mount Umunhum Conservancy and Midpeninsula Regional Open Space restored the magnificent block and surrounding mountain top.
 The space just opened to the public only recently.
 While you can hike or run up the new 3.7 mile single-track trail, they will not allow a special event permit to run up to the top.
-So, we will use the Quicksilver 100K as a model (Race Director here too) course for the Mt.
+So, we will use the Quicksilver 100K course I designed as a model (President and Race Director Emeritus for Quicksilver Running Club) course for the Mt.
 Umunhum Trail Run.

 The 52K will be one of the hardest in the area with over 8,500 feet of elevation gain.
 This is the perfect training run for Quicksilver 100K in which you will get the taste of "Dog Meat" (AKA Priest Rock Trail) twice, once in each direction!

 All events will start and finish at Mockingbird Hill Lane entrance.
 You will enjoy steep and glorious trails as they wind through the most successful mercury mines in North America.
 Oh, and watch out for our mountain lion friends.

 Newly Added event benefiting Animal Run.
 This year we have added a "Canicross Race".
 What is this you may ask?
 It's dog with human racing.
 See below for details.